vatbq/rally/thinking-notes.md

 use workers for emails so we don't block the main thread and simulates the sending of the email realictisc add time between updates to simulates time

-i first get all campaings and then only pulling for the ones that are not completed. hago pulling ahora por la simulacion, pero usaria https://resend.com/.
+i first get all campaings and then only pulling for the ones that are not completed. hago pulling ahora por la simulacion, pero usaria https://resend.com/. update: al final tengo que traer siempre todas por si una scheduleada se corre.

 --- for scheduler, i'm just goint to build it here native so I don't use a external service, that implies checking once by minute if there are schedulers to run.